 As is the case with all manner of tech, the moral implications of implantable devices become more complicated depending on how humans interact with them.

 Modern employers are a major example of this issue, and already, there are examples of companies, such as the Swedish tech firm Epicenter, who arrange monthly staff parties to encourage their employees to subscribe to implants.
 Introducing a device called Biohax: a tiny NFC (namely RFID) chip that is embedded in-between the wearer’s thumb and index finger for the sake of productivity and convenience.

 Perhaps the misleading thing is that this does initially sound innocent enough—the implant grants the employee immediate access to company doorways, vending machines, and more, so less time is wasted fumbling around and searching for keys and bank cards for example.

-But just as social media platforms serve the user — at the expense of their data, of course — the same can also be said of Epicenter’s implants: anyone who uses them can be monitored by their employers, at the very least, in terms of their attendance and spending habits.
+But just as social media platforms serve the user at the expense of their data, the same can also be said of Epicenter’s implants: anyone who uses them can have their personal information monitored by their employers—at the very least, in terms of their attendance and spending habits.

 Image courtesy of Bigstock.